State Rank: 64

 The trail started off completely dry, but in the trees were zones of icy snow with large post holes in them.
 Around treeline, the snow gets more frequent, but is bomber hard.
 The wind picks up, and we all don our shells again.
 Eventually we can see up to the pass, and Bill comments that we should have skinned up the valley.
 Yup, the skiers should have.
 But that would have cost transition time for me, as I'm climbing the couloir, while Bill and Caroline are skinning/climbing the East Ridge route.

 Near the saddle, we part ways with Caroline and Bill, and the rest up us go up to the pass, where I transition to ski boots, and drop my hiking boots and my skins (which I shouldn't have even brought).
 We were all freezing, and my fingers barely worked.
-Darrin helped me put on my crampons as I was too cold to do this task effectively.
+Eventually I got my crampons on.
 Then, we all race down the 350' to the base of the couloir and into the sunshine to warm up and take a break.

 With all the extra ski gear, I start up the couloir just a few seconds behind the group, and I would keep this distance most of the way up the couloir, only catching up on the icy sections - as ski boots and crampons are far superior to regular boots and crampons.
 This only meant that I kept my head down a lot on the climb up, and I only had time to snap some pics on occasion.
 Thankfully Kelly took out her inclinometer to confirm the 50 degree exit, as I only had time to note the snow conditions as well as the terrain features.
 Climbing up what you ski down allows you to scope the territory, and for something this difficult, I need all the insider info I can get.